GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/utils/image-loading/nuke-image-loader.md

 title: NukeImageLoader
 ---

-The class which is resposible for loading images from URLs.
+The class which is responsible for loading images from URLs.
 Internally uses `Nuke`'s shared object of `ImagePipeline` to load the image.

 ``` swift